SUNY Poly's faculty focus on research with real-world applications. Learn more

 NanoFab 200 (also known as CESTM) was completed in June 1997.
 This 70,000 square foot facility includes 4,000 square feet of cleanroom space, plus SUNY Poly metrology labs and office space for programs such as the State University of New York’s Atmospheric Sciences Research Center.

-In sum, the 1.65 million square-foot NanoTech megaplex boasts billions of dollars in high-tech investments and over 300 corporate partners to date, with thousands of R&D jobs on site.
+In sum, the 1.65 million square-foot NanoTech megaplex boasts billions of dollars in high-tech investments and hundreds of corporate partners since its inception, with thousands of R&D jobs on site.